 Hi, my name is Sarah Curtiss.
-I am currently a postdoctoral fellow in the Rehabilitation Counseling program at Michigan State University and am the person behind the Birds and the Bees asdsex.org.
+I am currently an Assistant Professor of Special Education and the Creator of The Birds and The Bees asdsex.org.
 I support individuals with developmental disabilities in learning about human sexuality and conduct research in this field.

-This website is designed to provide information to parents, professionals, and self-advocates on how to teach human sexuality to individuals with special needs with a focus on Autism Spectrum Disorders.
-It also is a great source for resources in this area.
+This website is designed to provide information to parents, professionals, and self-advocates on how to teach human sexuality to individuals with developmental disabilities and a specific focus on Autism Spectrum Disorders.

 A little bit about my background, before starting a PhD program, I worked at the Developmental Services Center in Champaign, Illinois.
 While at DSC, I chaired the sexuality resource committee and received training in sexuality education for individuals with developmental and intellectual disabilities from the Planned Parenthood League of Massachusetts.
 For six years, I provided individual sexuality education, trained sexuality educators, and consulted on the special needs of individuals with developmental and intellectual disabilities in regards to sexuality.
 I have also worked as a liaison with the Office of Inspector General and Rape Crisis Services to identify, report, investigate, and prevent abuse and neglect.

 As part of my PhD my research has examined how to best train instructors to teach sexuality topics.
 I also have taught human sexuality classes at The Autism Program at the University of Illinois Urbana-Champaign and with other community agencies.

 Feel free to contact me with any questions firstname.lastname@example.org